 If you have spent months researching mortgage rates, saving for a deposit, and comparing lenders, you are already more prepared than most.
 Then you sit down at your solicitor’s desk,

 Thinking about selling your home quickly, or perhaps you’ve spotted a property listed through an unfamiliar selling format?
-The modern auction method has changed how properties are bought and sold,
+The modern auction method has changed how properties are bought and sold, offering a convenient online platform

 Your offer was accepted, and the estate agent mentioned a memorandum of sale.
 What is this document, and why does it matter?
-In my years advising property clients, I have
+In my years advising property clients, I have seen confusion about this stage

 Most homeowners don’t know how much energy their home wastes.
 That’s a costly problem.
 High utility bills pile up month after month.
-Buyers and renters check energy ratings before making
+Buyers and renters check energy ratings before making decisions.
+A low score could

 Bad credit?
 Self-employed?
 Been denied by traditional banks?
 You’re not alone, and homeownership isn’t out of reach.
 Specialist mortgage lenders say yes when mainstream banks say no, offering flexible solutions tailored to borrowers with unique